-The Vermilion Trail Society, a non-profit volunteer driven organization, was created in 1998 to steward the portion of the now abandoned Kettle Valley Railway right-of-way between Osprey Lake to the East of Princeton and Brookmere, to the West.
-The railway abandoned it's operation in 1989 and it took the provincial government approximately five years to declare the property as Crown Land.
+The Vermilion Trails Society, a non-profit volunteer driven organization, was created in 1998 to steward the portion of the now abandoned Kettle Valley Railway right-of-way between Osprey Lake to the east of Princeton and Brookmere, to the west.
+The railway abandoned its operation in 1989 and it took the provincial government approximately five years to declare the property as Crown Land.
 Impetus was initiated to create a lineal recreation corridor and to this end, the people of Princeton applied for and in 1998 received the charter to steward approximately 114 knas.
 The main driving force behind this move was the committee of Kelley Cook, Spencer Smith and Ernie Willis.
-In 1999 an agreement was concluded with the Trans Canada Trail Foundation to include the rightsofeway into the national trail system.
+In 1999 an agreement was concluded with the Trans Canada Trail Foundation to include the rights of way into the national trail system.
 Throughout the following years, the focus and resolve of the Vermilion Trail Society has guided progress and development of this valuable community asset.
 In particular, the vision and energy of Jim Stolth has been an anchor for maintenance and improvement of the facility.
 With the countless hours, care and concern spent by dedicated volunteers the trail will continue to be a point of interest in the plans of the local citizens and vacationers long into the future.

 Tulameen Falls: Moderate grade.
 1 km trail into spectacular waterfall.
 Allow 1 hour for the 2 km return trip from 30.2 km.
 Short hike for a hot day.
 Swim in the crystal clear river pools or shower in the fall's cool mist.
 CAUTION: Two main water crossings, hike in low water season only.